 📍 133 Cumberland Road, Bristol, BS1 6UX

-Named after the picturesque neighbourhood it’s located in, Spike Island acts as a gallery and workspace for contemporary art and artists.
-Like the Bristol Museum & Gallery, Spike Island is free to visit—making it a brilliant place to spend a day in Bristol if you’re on a budget.
+Named after the picturesque neighbourhood it’s located in, Spike Island acts as a vibrant gallery and workspace for contemporary art and artists.
+Like the Bristol Museum & Gallery, Spike Island is free to visit, making it a brilliant place to spend a day in Bristol if you’re on a budget.

 While you’re at it, you might as well go and explore the whole of the Spike Island area, too.
-Have a wander and take photos of the colourful houses that dot Bristol’s riverside, or go and seek out Banksy’s ‘Girl with a Pierced Eardrum’.
-Your camera roll—and, let’s be real, your Instagram as well—is going to be full of some seriously amazing pictures.
+Grab a coffee, have a wander, and take photos of the colourful houses that dot Bristol’s riverside, or go and seek out Banksy’s ‘Girl with a Pierced Eardrum’.
+Your camera roll – and, let’s be real, your Instagram as well – is going to be full of some seriously amazing pictures.

 4. St Nicholas Market 🏛️